oxidaan/zqloader/README.md

 Limitations/TODO's
 ---

-*Most of these limitations can be worked around by just loading a Z80 snapshot.*
+* Only works with 48K ZX Spectrum!
+Because thats all I have to test it with!

+*When using TAP or TZX files:*

 * It can only load games (or applications) that are in machine code, not BASIC.
 Any BASIC is ignored.
 This is because the loader itself is coded into a BASIC rem statement - and would get lost if any loaded BASIC over writes it.
-Yes, it is copied to upper memory regions as well, but this might als be overwritten as described here ****.
-*TODO* a possible solution might be to have our c++ program recognize this situation and then copy the Z80 ZQloader code to the (lower 3rd) of the screen - then BASIC can be overwritten.
-Would spoil 1/3 of the splash screen however.
+The latest version of ZQloader can now recognize this situation and then copy the Z80 ZQloader code to the (lower 3rd) of the screen - then BASIC can be overwritten.
+Still it ignores any BASIC when processing a TAP or TZX file, except trying to find the CLEAR and USR adresses in it.
+There is no code yet to see if the BASIC is just a simple loader (that can be ignored) or has more to it.

 * It cannot load games that have any kind of copy protection.
 Or does any loading without BASIC.
 Eg *Horace and the Spiders* does some additional loading after Machine code started.
 ZXloader cannot possible know where this extra datablock needs to go.
 Same for headerless: ZQloader does not know where to put these.
-*TODO* a possible solution is to have the option to provide this information manually.
+Of course these games can loaded without problem using a Z80 snapshot.

-* It can not load games that overwrite the BASIC memory area.
+* It may not load games that overwrite the BASIC memory area.
 Eg *Galaxians* loads splash screen, basic and machine code at once as one big block.
 This would overwrite our loader however.
-*TODO* a possible solution might be to have our c++ program recognize this situation and then uses a Z80 ZQloader that only uses upper RAM area, not at the BASIC rem statement.

-* A program that does a CLEAR below XXXX is currently to big to load - would overwrite our loader at the REM statement.
-*TODO* like described above the loader now uses the (lower 3rd) of the screen.
+The latest version of ZQloader can now recognize this situation and then copy the Z80 ZQloader code to the (lower 3rd) of the screen - then BASIC can be overwritten.

 * Want to add code to load .SNA snapshots.